acts-project/acts/README.md

 The ACTS project is based on the ATLAS tracking software.
 A list of contributors to the ATLAS tracking repository can be found <a href="http://acts.web.cern.ch/ACTS/ATLAS_authors.html">here</a>.

+The ACTS project contains a copy of [gcovr](http://gcovr.com) licensed under the 3-Clause BSD license.